kinvolk/lokomotive/docs/quickstarts/packet.md

 The guide uses `c3.small.x86` as the Packet device type for all created nodes.
 This is also the default device type.

+>NOTE: Visit the Packet [website](https://www.packet.com/cloud/servers/) to see all available device
+>types as well as their pricing.

 Lokomotive runs on top of [Flatcar Container Linux](https://www.flatcar-linux.org/).
 This guide uses the `stable` channel.